Renovation

 Mini split AC units for the comfort of central air

-Let’s face it: New Yorkers can expect to spend much more time at home now, and window air units are not always up to the task of cooling a place off.
+Let’s face it: Window air units are not always up to the task of cooling a place off.
 Central air (which involves creating ducts) may be out of your budget, but wall-hung units (aka mini splits) are gaining in popularity fast.
 They get the job done and can help make your townhouse more competitive on the sales or rental market.

-As writer Evelyn Battaglia explains, these are easier and quicker to install than central AC—they don’t require ductwork and also provide heat.
+As writer Evelyn Battaglia wrote, these are easier and quicker to install than central AC—they don’t require ductwork and also provide heat.
 Brands include Mitsubishi, Daiken, and LG and multiple units can run off a single condenser.
-According to Home Depot, it would cost $1,000 to $2,000 for the equipment to heat and cool 800 to 1,200 square feet.
+According to Home Depot, it can cost $1,000 to $2,000 for the equipment to heat and cool 800 to 1,200 square feet.

 Another bonus?
 Ductless units are as much as 30 percent more efficient than central systems, according to the U.S. Department of Energy.
 Want to know more cool info?
 Check out “Here's what you need to know about installing central AC.”